SEO Requirements for a New Website

 SEO aside, client-side rendering also makes for a higher Time to Interactive (TTI).
 This means that visitors will have to wait longer before they're able to interact with the page.

 Studies have shown that visitors like fast-loading pages.
 They decrease bounce rates and raise conversion rates.
 Amazon found that their revenue increased by 1% for every 100ms decrease in load time.
 On top of that, having fast loading pages helps your SEO.
-Especially if you’re taking on the competition on the first page of Google.
-There, page speed can really make a difference.
+Especially on the first page of Google, page speed can really make a difference.
+And, as of May 2021, Google will take into account more metrics that aim to measure user experience.
+This new set of metrics is called Core Web Vitals.

 There are hundreds of tweaks you can make to your website and web server that will help you get better page speed, but here are the most common best practices that you should take into account: